 I look for reasons to ride out of Middlegate.
 Middlegate is the self proclaimed middle of nowhere, in the middle of Nevada, off Highway 50, the Loneliest Road in America.
-You can’t get a more enticing description than that!
-Jumping off from here I have ridden through the Desatoya Mountains, Shoshone Range, Fairview Peak, and Clan Alpine Mountains.
+Jumping off from here I have ridden through the Desatoya Mountains, Shoshone Range, Fairview Peak, and Clan Alpine Range.
 This ride satisfied a curiosity I had on my way to Berlin-Ichthyosaur State Park when I saw a sign to the Broken Hills and Quartz Mountain.

 At the time I had no idea these were old mines.
 I just knew there were destinations worth noting with a sign pointing down a dirt road.
 I used a variety of maps to virtually explore the area but I did not create a route to follow with my GPS.
 I just parked at Middlegate and headed out on my gravel bike equipped with 700×40 Vittoria Torreno tires and a days worth of pedaling in my legs.